 Pocket Chart or Word Wall Cards:

 If you have a word wall or use a pocket chart for vocabulary, it can be really helpful to add the ocean words so that your students can refer to the terms in their writing.
 This resource contains pocket chart cards for all 5 oceans (Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean, Southern Ocean).

 With remote and in-person learning, I've included several label the map options.
 A printable and digital option is included.
 This is great for practice but could also be used as an assessment tool as well.

 Oceans Fact vs. Opinion Sorting Activity:

 In this activity, students will pick a card and determine if the sentence is a fact or an opinion.
 Students will then use the sorting sheet to place the card under the correct label.
 A full color and blackline version are included.
 With the blackline version, you could have students do this activity independently and simply cut out and glue the cards to the correct sorting sheet.
-I've also included a digital version of this activity as well if you are teaching online this year.
+I've also included a digital version of this activity.
 In the digital activity, students drag and drop the sentence to the correct category.
-This activity could be done whole group or send to students to complete on their own.
+This activity could be done whole group or send students to complete on their own.

 Looking for more world geography resources?

 Lesson planning takes time, and in elementary that means juggling multiple subjects.
-If yo are looking to save time and money, all of the Ocean resources are also included in my Seven Continents & Five Oceans Unit.
+If you are looking to save time and money, all of the ocean resources mentioned in this post are also included in my Seven Continents & Five Oceans Unit.
 This unit is jammed packed with everything you need to cover the major landmasses and oceans of the world.